-CFA Piles (continuous flight auger piles or auger cast piles) are cast-in-place piles using a hollow stem auger with continuous flights.
+CFA / ACIP piles (continuous flight auger piles, auger cast piles, or augered cast-in-place piles) are cast-in-place piles using a hollow stem auger with continuous flights.

 Common uses